eagle840/killercoda-labs/terraforminter/step3.md

 Lets take a look at the tree structure, and you'll see an added folder for the workspace: `./terraform.tfstate.d/ws2`

+WIP: The state is stored in the database

 `tree -a`{{execute}}

 take note where the orginal (default) tf state was stored, and where the new ws2 state is stored